saria2016/alx_capstone_project/README.md

 2. **Login to your task page:**
    - You will be great when you create account automatically redirection to login page
    - Fill the Login form and Click on “Login” and you will be directed to the tasks page
+   - update profile by Click on "edit profile" and you can update any fields you want

 3. **Task Management :**
-     - Fill form for task (task name , date and time ) and click on “Add” button you will see the task as bellow.
+     - Fill form for task (task name , start_date, end_date, time, priority and status ) and click on “Add” button you will see the task as bellow.
+     - show task as card dispaly all content and tow buttons (edit & delete) and dispaly remaning time need to cpmplete task
      - Use the “Edit” button to edit task info.
      - Use the “Delete” button to remove task info.